FCP-INDI/fcp-indi.github.io/CONTRIBUTING.md

 ## Branches

-Please, always base changes on the `source` branch. `gh-pages` branch will be overwritten by the CI deployment.
+Please, always base changes on the `source` branch. `master` branch will be overwritten by the CI deployment.

 ### Versions